 Ayurvedic approach to Irritable bowel syndrome

 Ayurveda gives prime importance to concept of Agni (our digestive system).
 Acharya Charaka and Sushrutha explained the disease grahani which can be correlated to irritable bowel syndrome.
 Ayurveda considers grahani as a part of small intestine.
 Grahani is caused due to imbalance in the Agni.
-This may lead to diarrhoea, indigestion, abdominal cramps etc. Ayurveda recommends various treatments for grahani.
+This may lead to diarrhoea, indigestion, abdominal cramps etc. Ayurveda recommends IBS treatments in detail.

 Please visit our site for online consultation and remedies for grahani